A earnings surprise in the oil refining industry

 “Everyone sees that ethanol as a cheaper form of liquid fuel.
 So you’re seeing demand in ethanol.” –Eric Fisher, Senior Vice President of Product Supply, Trading & Wholesale, Valero Energy

-How much cheaper?
-On a per-octane-gallon basis (that’s the right unit of measure for answering this question), ethanol is 4.5 times cheaper than incremental refinery octane.
+How much does ethanol reduce consumer gasoline cost?
+On a per-octane-gallon basis (that’s the right unit of measure for answering this question) ethanol is 4.5 times cheaper than incremental refinery octane.

 George Hoekstra, in “The Octane value of ethanol”, June 24, 2025